5 Things You May Not Know About 529s (But Should)

 529 Accounts Have Minimal Impact on Financial Aid

-The impact of a 529 account on financial aid is typically minimal.
-The short explanation: As long as a parent is the account owner, the student’s needs-based financial aid award will decrease by no more than 5.64% of the account value.A 529 account opened by a grandparent has no impact on needs-based financial aid awards.
+The impact of a 529 account on financial aid is typically minimal, subject to changes and financial aid rules.
+The short explanation: If a parent is the account owner, the student’s needs-based financial aid award will decrease by no more than 5.64% of the account value.A 529 account opened by a grandparent has no impact on needs-based financial aid awards.

 5. 5